Technology Function Assessment

 Three things: recognition that something fundamental needs to change, willingness to commit real time to making it happen, and realistic expectations about what transformation actually involves.

-I'm not looking for perfection.
+I am not looking for perfection.
 Most teams we work with are messy when we start.
-I'm looking for honesty about where you are and genuine commitment to doing something different.
+I am looking for honesty about where you are and genuine commitment to doing something different.

-Red flags that tell me this won't work: leadership that wants the technology team fixed but aren't willing to change how they interact with technology.
-CTOs who've already mentally checked out.
-Teams that want results but won't actually apply what we recommend.
+Red flags that tell me this will not work: leadership that wants the technology team fixed but is not willing to change how they interact with technology.
+CTOs who have already mentally checked out.
+Teams that want results but will not apply what we recommend.
 Organisations that think this is about buying a report rather than doing hard work.

-Green flags that tell me transformation is possible: You know something's broken but you're not sure exactly what.
-You're willing to look at uncomfortable truths about what's not working.
+Green flags that tell me transformation is possible: you know something is broken but you are not sure exactly what.
+You are willing to look at uncomfortable truths about what is not working.
 You understand that fixing this requires sustained effort, not a quick patch.
-You're treating this as a strategic investment, not just another expense.
+You are treating this as a strategic investment, not just another expense.

 Who actually needs to be on the assessment call? ›